zeroibc/my-mac-os/README.md

 - This lets me then use the [Alfred workflow](https://www.renfei.org/snippets-lab/press-release/whats-new/osx-1.6.html) that the App's author provides to search for these snippets insanely fast.
 <img src="https://i.imgur.com/gzoH1Dh.png" width="500" alt="img">

-Here is how my library looks like:
+Here is how my library looks:
 ![](https://i.imgur.com/cDmCSyE.png)

 - I share my entire library of snippets you can import yourself [here](snippetslab#readme).